j0eyv/ConditionalAccessBaseline/README.md

 This policy blocks all countries, to all cloud apps, from every platform except for the countries configured in the named location **ALLOWED COUNTRIES**.
 This named location is excluded in this policy.

+> [!IMPORTANT]
+> Modify the named location with your approved countries.
+By default only Belgium, Luxembourgh and Netherlands are allowed to have access from.

 ### CA002-Global-IdentityProtection-AnyApp-AnyPlatform-Block-LegacyAuthentication

 This policy blocks legacy authentication for all users, to all cloud apps, from any platform.

 ### CA003-Global-BaseProtection-RegisterOrJoin-AnyPlatform-MFA

 This policy requires MFA for all users, to register or join a device to your tenant/environment.

+> [!TIP]
-Make sure to disable *Require Multifactor Authentication to register or join devices with Microsoft Entra*.
+> Make sure to disable *Require Multifactor Authentication to register or join devices with Microsoft Entra*.
 This can be found under https://portal.azure.com -> Entra ID -> Devices -> Device settings.

 ![Image1](Images\image1.png)